 3. Make-up work: Late or unexcused work will not be accepted.
 Students who have excused absences MUST let me know before the test is given that we need to schedule a make-up.
 In most cases, the tests must be taken PRIOR to the absence in order to receive full credit.
-If you take the test after it has been given to the class, you will receive a 10% penalty per school day that passes until you take the make-up.
-To avoid the penalty, MAKE SURE YOU TAKE A MAKE- UP TEST BEFORE YOU LEAVE.
+If you take the test after it has been given to the class, you will receive a 10% penalty per school day that passes

 4. There will be NO make-up lab practicals.
 Because these tests involve practical sections, they can't be set up time & again.
 If you miss one of these tests, you will have to take an essay test.
 The take home message is: PLAN TO ATTEND THESE DAYS!
 5. Final Exams: Students must take a final for each of their academic courses.
 The schedule of final exam times is published at the beginning of the semester.
 Do not make plans to leave school before your scheduled final exam.
-I will not give any early finals except in extreme emergencies after students have provided documentation of said emergency.
+I will not proctor any early finals except in extreme emergencies after students have provided documentation of said emergency.
 6. Scholastic Honesty: I adhere to a strict policy regarding academic honesty.
 Anyone who is dishonest in any way will receive a zero on that assignment or exam with no opportunity to make up the zero and may be dropped from the course with a grade of F. Note that dishonest behavior includes both the act of copying someone else's work as well as allowing someone to copy your work.
 Both students are equally guilty and will be equally punished.
 7. Electronic Communication/Entertainment Devices: Below is an excerpt from Clarendon College Policy 1541. ...Cell phones, pagers, and other personal electronic devices must be off and out of sight in classrooms, laboratories, the library, study spaces, and other academic settings and during such events as plays, concerts, lectures, and College ceremonies...These electronic devices may be turned on and set on silent mode only with the expressed consent of the instructor...faculty members may have individual policies related to cell phones, pagers, and other personal electronic devices outlined in their syllabi...(that) may include penalties for violation...